sireesha303/todo-js-based-dynamic-site/Readme.md

 ## Description
 * Dynamic website Frontend built with HTML5, CSS3 and Bootstrap and JavaScript.
-* User can add todo, mark the same as completed and can delete.
+* User can add todo, can mark the same as completed and can delete if needed.

 ## Technologies Used
 * HTML5